 Pitt Cue, 1 The Avenue, Devonshire Square, London EC2M 4YP.

-PS.
-For more smoked food, you could try out these guys at Cowley’s Fine Foods
+For more smoked food, you could try buying online from these guys Cowley’s Fine Foods